binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 **NIDS can operate with [Anomalies](http://www1.cse.wustl.edu/~jain/cse571-07/ftp/ids/index.html#sec4)**:

 With anomaly detection, a known good state must be established and recorded before the system is able to detect changes to that good state.
 Similarly to file integrity checkers such as [Stealth](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-deeper-with-stealth), the system needs to know what a good state looks like before that good state can be protected.
-This initial recording of the good state can take time and requires normal operating network traffic without any malicious activity, similar to how we discussed the [preparation for DMZ](Preparation for DMZ {#vps-countermeasures-preparation-for-dmz}) in the VPS chapter.
+This initial recording of the good state can take time and requires normal operating network traffic without any malicious activity, similar to how we discussed the [preparation for DMZ](#vps-countermeasures-preparation-for-dmz) in the VPS chapter.

-Signature-based pros:
+**Signature-based pros**:

 * Off the shelf patterns can be used to match against
 * No learning period for the NIDS required